-The Environmental Science AP/IB SL course will provide students with scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
+The Environmental Science AP and Environmental Systems IB SL courses will provide students with scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.

-Environmental Science AP/IB SL is interdisciplinary; it embraces a wide variety of topics from different areas of study.
+Environmental Science AP and Environmental Systems IB SL are interdisciplinary and embrace a wide variety of topics from different areas of study.
 There are several major unifying constructs, or themes, that cut across the many topics included in the study of environmental science.
 This course prepares the student to take Advanced Placement exam.

-207501 Earth and Space Science Grades 11 - 12 1
+207501 Earth and Space Science

 Prerequisite: 3 years of science and three years of mathematics.
 The third year of science and math can be taken concurrently with Earth and Space Science.